 As someone who is jealous 98% of the time, it made zero sense for me to hit up one of these places.
 I can’t handle confrontation, comparisons, or situations where my self-confidence will be tested in the slightest.
 Why did I go, then?
 The same reason anyone would: My husband and I were drunk, bored, and didn’t feel like going out for sushi again.
 Well, not that kind of sushi, anyway.
 (Sorry, mom.)

 We had no idea what we were getting into, but fuck it, we were going.
-So, as a not-so-adventurous woman who recently lost her sex club v-card, I’m here to walk you through the ins and outs of my first time, and how you and your expectations might just be shook.
+So, as a not-so-adventurous woman who recently lost her sex club v-card, I’m here to walk you through the ins and outs of my first time at a sex club, and how you and your expectations might just be shook.

 Expectation: It Will Be Painfully Awkward Walking In